 Did you know the average Switzerland resident eats more than 47 pounds of cheese every year?
-The Swiss are some of the top cheese-eaters in the world, but their cheesy love affair falls short of the French, who lead the world in cheese consumption with an astounding 57 pounds per person annually.
+The Swiss are some of the top cheese-eaters in the world, but their cheesy love affair falls short of the French, who leads the world in cheese consumption with an astounding 57 pounds per person annually.
 Where do Americans fall on the scale?
 We manage a respectable 40 pounds over the course of a year, giving us plenty of room for improvement—and more cheddar.

 Photo courtesy of iStock/Sophie Walster